 The BST community will provide a supportive and gospel-centred context for your research and the guidance of our distinguished lecturers will provide a strong framework for your study, making sure you are well advised, encouraged and resourced.
 A look through our faculty bios will give you an idea of what their specialties are and which topics they have researched and been published in.

-To be able to study the Master of Theology you need to have an undergraduate degree in Theology or an equivalent theological qualification.
+To be able to study the Master of Theology you need to have an undergraduate or postgraduate degree in Theology or an equivalent theological qualification.

 Adam and Hester Pike